 - Describe the quality and pertinence of the R&I objectives; are the objectives measurable and verifiable?
-Are they realistically achievable? - Describe how your project goes beyond the state-of-the-art, and the extent to which the proposed work is ambitious. - 1.2 Soundness of the proposed methodology (including interdisciplinary approaches, consideration of the gender dimension and other diversity aspects if relevant for the research project, and the quality of open science practices)
+Are they realistically achievable? - Describe how your project goes beyond the state-of-the-art, and the extent to which the proposed work is ambitious.

+1.2 Soundness of the proposed methodology (including interdisciplinary approaches, consideration of the gender dimension and other diversity aspects if relevant for the research project, and the quality of open science practices)

 - Overall methodology: Describe and explain the overall methodology, including the concepts, models and assumptions that underpin your work.
 Explain how this will enable you to deliver your project's objectives.
 Refer to any important challenges you may have identified in the chosen methodology and how you intend to overcome them. - Integration of methods and disciplines to pursue the objectives: Explain how expertise and methods from different disciplines will be brought together and integrated in pursuit of your objectives.
 If you consider that an inter-disciplinary2 approach is unnecessary in the context of the proposed work, please provide a justification. - Gender dimension and other diversity aspects: Describe how the gender dimension and other diversity aspects are taken into account in the project's research and innovation content.
-If you do not consider such a gender dimension to be relevant in your project, please provide a justification. - A Remember that that this question relates to the content of the planned research and innovation activities, and not to gender balance in the teams in charge of carrying out the project. - Sex, gender and diversity analysis refers to biological characteristics and social/cultural factors respectively.
-For guidance on methods of sex / gender analysis and the issues to be taken into account, please refer to this page. - ⚠ If you plan to use, develop and/or deploy artificial intelligence (AI) based systems and/or techniques you must demonstrate their technical robustness.
-AI-based systems or techniques should be, or be developed to become:
+If you do not consider such a gender dimension to be relevant in your project, please provide a justification. - Remember that this question relates to the content of the planned research and innovation activities, and not to gender balance in the teams in charge of carrying out the project. - Sex, gender and diversity analysis refers to biological characteristics and social/cultural factors respectively.
+For guidance on methods of sex / gender analysis and the issues to be taken into account, please refer to this link - Open science practices: Describe how appropriate open science practices are implemented as an integral part of the proposed methodology.
+Show how the choice of practices and their implementation is adapted to the nature of your work in a way that will increase the chances of the project delivering on its objectives [1/2 page].
+If you believe that none of these practices are appropriate for your project, please provide a justification here.